 After spending two months of (slow) travel in Colombia, here’s my list of the best places to visit in Colombia and what to see and do when you’re there.
-Whether you have a week, a month or more, here are some of my highlights from my visit to Colombia.

 Note: these places listed below are in broad geographic sequence from north to south – they are not ordered by preference!